Because there are so many fantastic Japanese souvenirs and experiences, this post will come in two parts, this is part I.

 4. Japanese Experience: Dining at a 7-11

 Ask anyone who has spent time in Japan what they think about the local 7-11’s and guaranteed you will hear breathless excitement in their voice.
 In Japan, 7-11s aren’t just convenience stores, they are a haven for quick, delicious snacks.
+Read more about the Japanese 7-eleven experience in this post.

 What Japanese Souvenir to Buy: Crazy Sandwiches Combinations